ramaardanaa/nosc-ai-test/README.md

 - add proper auth on user
 - add submit edit appointment
 - add audit log when someone change appointment and store it on postgresql
+- better sanitizing the field using zod or change to graphql